Near Montezuma in Macon County, Georgia — The American South (South Atlantic)

 Erected 2005 by Georgia Historical Society, the Flint River Farms School Preservation Society, Inc., New Hope Baptist Church, Shade Arnold Baptist Church, and Zion Hill Baptist Church.
 (Marker Number 96.1.)

-• Education.
+Topics and series.
+This historical marker is listed in these topic lists: African Americans • Agriculture • Education.
 In addition, it is included in the Georgia Historical Society series list.
 A significant historical year for this entry is 1937.

 Location.
 32° 17.5′ N, 83° 55.517′ W. Marker is near Montezuma, Georgia, in Macon County.
-Marker is at the intersection of Georgia Route 26 and Flint River School Road (County Route 289), on the left when traveling east on State Route 26.
+It is at the intersection of Georgia Route 26 and Flint River School Road (County Route 289), on the left when traveling east on Georgia Route 26.
 The marker stands at the Flint River Farms School Community Park.
 Touch for map.
 Marker is in this post office area: Montezuma GA 31063, United States of America.
 Touch for directions.